ipercyNC/events/README.md

 ** The api calls will still be available without the frontend - but requires JWT, so Postman is recommended if just using api

 ## Functionality
 (If running local - base url in front of the api calls is `localhost:5000`.
-Otherwise, use the Render app url as the base url. )
+Otherwise, use the Render app url as the base url. `https://eventsservice.onrender.com` ex: `https://eventsservice.onrender.com/users/login` )
 1) User can login or register
 - On the UI - enter username or password and press login or register (if new user)
 - API call - POST, `/users/login`  or `/users/register`,    body `{'username': <username>, 'password': <password>}`, headers = application/json